School Exclusion Protocols

 Individuals who do not need to be excluded

-Students and staff who are fully vaccinated with no COVID-19-like symptoms.
-However, CDC recommends that fully vaccinated individuals test 3 to 5 days after a close contact exposure to someone with suspected or confirmed COVID-19.
+Students and staff who are currently asymptomatic, and have completed COVID-19 primary vaccine series for individuals age 5-17, and recommended vaccine doses, including boosters for individuals age 18 and up, and additional primary shots for some immunocompromised people.
+However, CDC recommends that all exposed individuals test five days after a close contact exposure to someone with suspected or confirmed COVID-19.

 Parents/guardians and staff must cooperate with the LHD for purposes of conducting contact tracing or investigating any outbreak pursuant to the Control of Communicable Disease Code, 77 Illinois Administrative Code 690.